safespring/docs/content/backup/install/windows.md

 A demo of the autoinstaller can be found [here](https://api.cloud.ipnett.se/dist/media/IPnett-BaaS-Installation.avi).

 ## Space requirements
 It is recommended to have at least **4 to 5 GB** of free space available for these services.
-Space is depening on TBMR driver collection and may vary between different hardware/platforms.
+Space is depending on TBMR driver collection and may vary between different hardware/platforms.
 The installer pauses for 20 seconds if free space is < 5000000000 bytes.
 If `cancel` is pressed or timeout is reached the installer will abort.
-If `OK` is pressed, then will the installation continue and make a try.
+If `OK` is pressed, then will the installation continue and make an attempt.
 ![Space Dialogue](../../images/spacecheck.png)

 ### Mode 1
-To run in mode one, put the installer and the `dsm-nodename.zip` in the same directory and run as follows.
+To run in mode 1, place the installer and the `dsm-nodename.zip` in the same directory and run as follows.

 **Example:**
 `safespring-baas.2.3.2.exe PASS=<password> (-passive | -silent)`